submariner-io/submariner-website/src/content/operations/known-issues/_index.en.md

 * Globalnet only supports Pod to remote Service connectivity using Global IPs.
 Pod to Pod connectivity is not supported at this time.
 * Globalnet is not compatible with Headless Services.
 Only ClusterIP Services are supported at this time.
 * Globalnet annotates every Service in a cluster at the moment, whether or not it was exported.
-* Gateway Health Check is not available for Globalnet deployments at this time.
 * Currently, Globalnet is not supported with the OVN network plug-in.
 * The `subctl benchmark latency` command is not compatible with Globalnet deployments at this time.